 Photographing people isn’t just about taking photos, it’s also about interaction.
-And just like in every interaction, there are some things you should never, ever say to another person.
+And just like in every other interaction, there are some things you should never, ever say to another person.
 In this video from Advancing Your Photography, Jessica Sterling reminds you what you definitely shouldn’t say during a photo shoot.
 But also, she suggests what you should say instead.

 We all get stuck in a creative rut from time to time, and it’s perfectly normal.
 But if you want to push yourself out of it, there surely are tricks to do it starting today.
 In this video, Marc Silber gives you three simple, but very efficient ways to awaken your creativity if it’s been asleep for a while.
 But more than that, these “creative hacks” will help you to improve your creativity over time.